 Housing that is Affordable and Safe

-I believe that access to safe and affordable housing is a basic a human right.
-Too many families in Minnesota are forced to compromise their safety in order to maintain affordable housing.
+Housing is a basic a human right.
+Communities all around Minnesota are impacted by the affordable housing crisis.
+The housing crisis disproportionately impacts communities of color, Indigenous communities, unaccompanied youth, and our LGBTQ community members.
+Too many people are forced to compromise their safety in order to maintain affordable housing.
 I will fight for a comprehensive approach to address the issue of inadequate housing and to establish a legal framework for the “right to live somewhere in security, peace, and dignity” at a reasonable cost.
 See International Covenant on Economic, Social and Cultural Rights, General Comment 4 (1991).
 I support the Homes for All Coalition’s effort to advance policy initiatives that will lead to housing stability for all Minnesotans.
 Individuals and families of underrepresented communities also deserve equal access to homeownership opportunities.

 Minnesota’s housing laws and policies should prioritize families who come in contact with the child protection system.
 Through my work in the child welfare field, I have seen children removed from the home solely for housing-related safety issues.
 Parents and caregivers involved in the child protection system are given a case plan that requires them to maintain safe and stable housing, but these families often face multiple barriers in obtaining safe and affordable housing because of criminal records, unlawful detainers, and inadequate rental history.